SAljar99/multi-tenant-rbac-demo/README.md

 ## Limitations

-- **Mock authentication only**: No real user identity.
-State is cleared on page refresh.
+- **Mock authentication only**: No real user identity or identity verification.
 - **Client-side RBAC**: Rules are enforced in the browser, not in Firestore Security Rules.
-- **No auth persistence**: Auth state is not stored in localStorage/sessionStorage.
+- **localStorage persistence**: Auth state clears on manual localStorage deletion or browser data wipe.
 - **Public Firebase config**: Config is exposed in the client (acceptable for a demo, but requires strong security rules in production).

 ## Future Plans & Roadmap